-from the welcome-to-the-future dept
+from the doing-the-public-a-solid-by-not-interfering-too-much-with-its-rights dept

 It shouldn't need to come to this, but the Dallas Police Department has finally issued a policy related to citizen photography.
 There are many reasons law enforcement agencies need to remind officers of the right to record, but the Dallas PD may have needed a bit more of a nudge after a Texas legislator tried (unsuccessfully) to impose additional restrictions on citizen recordings -- like a 25-foot "halo" around working officers, supposedly for their safety.

 [N]o member of the Dallas Police Department may prevent or prohibit any person's ability to observe, photograph, and/or make a video recording (with or without a simultaneous audio recording) of police activity that occurs in the public domain, so long as the person's location, actions. and/or behavior do not interrupt, disrupt, impede, or otherwise interfere with a peace officer while the peace officer is performing a duty or exercising authority imposed or granted by law.
 The public's access to information regarding the official business of the Dallas Police Department is of critical importance to effective, transparent government.Driving the point home further is the summary paragraph at the bottom of the order:

 It is increasingly common for uninvolved bystanders at the scene of police activity to photograph and/or video/audio record the actions and conduct of police officers.
 Officers of the Dallas Police Department should simply assume at any time a member of the general public is likely to observe, and perhaps even photograph or video/audio record their activities.This is a good assumption to make.
 And better yet, there's no ridiculously arbitrary "halo" -- one backed up by possible felony charges -- attempting to further separate the police from public accountability.